 The Tecolote Group believes that great books make great teachers!
 Tecolote honors the work of New Mexico educators at all levels and supports them in the cultivation of active learning across the curriculum.
 Through our yearly Colloquium series in Santa Fe we offer occasions for thoughtful discussion of important texts, and a forum for dedicated teachers and school administrators to learn from and inspire one another.
-Since our founding in 2001, Tecolote has hosted nearly 1,000 educators in our Colloquia.
+Since our founding in 2001, Tecolote has hosted over 1,000 educators in our Colloquia.
 Our pool of dedicated Tecolote Fellows serves as a resource, supporting teachers and advocating for liberal education throughout New Mexico and the Southwest.

 Everyone recognizes the need for great teachers.
 Yet little is done to encourage the idealism that brings talented people to the teaching profession in the first place.
 Current educational reform focuses on improving bureaucracy and establishing strict performance standards.
 Many who enter the profession with a burning passion for their books and their students find they must either settle for a limited, lifeless role or leave teaching altogether.
 Demoralized teachers can’t help but demoralize their students, and good teachers who would benefit from sharing insights with other good teachers often work in isolation.

 Tecolote aims, through our Colloquium series, to provide the inspiration and renewal that come from cooperative study.
 Additionally, our Colloquia offer educators the opportunity to meet with their peers to think freely and exchange ideas about best practices.